gnal2/gracelaryea.github.io/_publications/Financial Economics Assessment.md

 Next, I donned the mantle of a portfolio architect, wielding MVPT as my blueprint.
 Balancing risk and reward with precise calculations, I explored a universe of potential investments.
 Using Data Tables and scatter plots as my tools, I charted the efficient frontier, that elusive border between risk and return.
 Finally, with precision and analysis, I pinpointed the holy grail – the minimum variance portfolio, the crown jewel of diversification.

-But the journey wasn't over.
-With CAPM as my compass, I ventured into the murky waters of market equilibrium.
+With CAPM, I ventured into the murky waters of market equilibrium.
 Analyzing economic assumptions and their delicate balance, I explored the forces shaping the financial landscape.
 Calculating expected returns and standard deviations, I predicted the future movements of the market with newfound confidence.
 Finally, I unraveled the security market line, a roadmap for navigating the optimal risk-return combinations within the market.

 [Download paper here](http://gnal2.github.io/files/Financial Economics and Asset and Liability Modelling.pdf)